 Instead of the regular loofah, you use when taking a shower to scrub your back, why not go for a body brush with either bristles or loofah on it?

 With a body brush, you can reach for the unreachable part of your body which is the back and its whole part (middle back and lower back).
 Buying a body brush can be helpful as it rinses off the part you wanted to reach and make you extra clean.
+Our skin can become clogged with dead skin cells, sebum and other things, exfoliation is important.

 Body brushes can be your best friend when taking care of your back acne as it may feel like you are given a back massage.
 It can also show improvements on your back acne.